franciscozorrilla/EMBOMicroCom/exercises/exercise_1.md

 * Read about the [Systems Biology Markup Language](https://sbml.org/) (SBML) standard to familiarize yourself with the GEM format output of CarveMe.

 The models we are using have been borrowed from the [materials of a manuscript-in-preparation](https://github.com/ChMaga/13C-proteomics).
 Both models were reconstructed using CarveMe and manually curated to study the *S. cerevisiae* <-> *L. lactis* metabolic interactions.
+You can have a look at the python scripts (e.g. [bacteria.py](https://github.com/ChMaga/13C-proteomics/blob/main/bacteria.py) and [yeast.py](https://github.com/ChMaga/13C-proteomics/blob/main/yeast.py)) to see how these models were manually curated.

 # 🍺 Yeast model